Genoa International Poetry Festival "Wide open words"

 The Genoa International Poetry Festival has been founded by the poet Claudio Pozzani and organized by CVT in 1995 and it is considered the most important event in Italy concerning poetry.

 Every year the Festival provides 120 free events such as readings, performances, exhibitions, concerts, workshops, guided tours, projections in more than 30 locations in Genoa and in other towns of the Riviera, for an awerage of 30.000 spectators.

 The locations are beaches, historical buildings, clubs, bookstores, libraries, parks.

-During the 20 editions already organized more than 1200 poets from 83 countries attended the Festival including Nobel prizes Walcott, Soyinka, Coetzee and Milosz and other authors like Montalban, Gelman, Mutis, Darwish, Adonis, Ondaatje, Houellebecq, Welsh, Ferlinghetti, Jodorowsky, Ben Jelloun, Harrison, Armitage, Luzi, Sanguineti, Benni.
+So far, more than 1200 poets from 83 countries attended the Festival including Nobel prizes Walcott, Soyinka, Coetzee and Milosz and other authors like Montalban, Gelman, Mutis, Darwish, Adonis, Ondaatje, Houellebecq, Welsh, Ferlinghetti, Jodorowsky, Ben Jelloun, Harrison, Armitage, Luzi, Sanguineti, Benni.

 The Festival presents the poetry in relation to other art forms (music, video and cinema, theater, visual and plastic arts, dance) and the new media, expanding its program and creating new sections and events.
 Concerning this, the Festival hosted performance by Lou Reed, Ray Manzarek (The Doors), Paco Ibanez, Pere Ubu, Greg Lake, Pippo Delbono, John Foxx (Ultravox), Peter Hammill (Van der Graaf Generator), Grand Corps Malade, Caparezza, Linton Kwesi Johnson and many others.